matt-ewan-laws/auto_cli/README.md

 ## Development

 Auto CLI is built using Parcel, React, JavaScript, and React Router.
 These technologies enable the project to simplify Linux command usage by providing a user-friendly solution.
-React allows for the creation of reusable UI components and efficient state management.
-JavaScript provides the necessary logic and interactivity.
-React Router enables navigation within the application.
-Parcel is used for bundling and optimizing the project's assets.
-Overall, these technologies help achieve the project's aims of streamlining command discovery, effortless customization, dynamic forms, real-time syntax generation, comprehensive command library, user-friendly experience, and cross-platform accessibility.

 ### Auto CLI Project Structure